DryLichen/srb/README.md

-Practice for springboot2
-srb, which is a project published by atguigu for learning springboot2
+Practice of srb, which is a project published by atguigu for learning springboot2